muchdogesec/dogesec_website/_posts/2024-06-24-constructing_stix_indicator_patterns.md

 In STIX 2.1, [Indicator SDOs](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_muftrcpnf89v) must contain a `pattern` Property that can be used to describe suspicious or malicious cyber activity.

-## Overview
+## STIX Patterns

-The STIX 2.1 Indicator SDO specification is flexible enough to allow for a range of detection language (`pattern_type`) as defined in the [Pattern Type Vocabulary](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_9lfdvxnyofxw), these are;
+The STIX 2.1 Indicator SDO specification is flexible enough to allow for a range of detection languages (`pattern_type`) as defined in the [Pattern Type Vocabulary](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_9lfdvxnyofxw), these are;

 * `pcre`: Perl Compatible Regular Expressions language
 * `sigma`: SIGMA language